This concoction is one of our most favorite culinary items in the world.

-I’ve played around with a number of ways of making the perfect bowl of queso, and I am thrilled to share with you what we think is the best Tex-Mex Queso in town.
+I grew up eating (and still do) Velveeta and Ro-tel with corn tortilla chips.
+Don’t get me wrong…it’s wonderful and both Wesley and I love it.
+But there is something special about ordering a bowl of warm, silky, authentic Mexican cheese dip from a good Tex-Mex restaurant.
+We’ve played around with a number of ways of making the perfect bowl of queso, and we are thrilled to share with you what we think is the best in town.

 I love using a combination of yellow and white American cheese and buy a half-pound block of each and then shred them with my food processor (or you could just a box grater).